cmu-pasta/fray/docs/Operations.md

 Finally, when the running thread releases the monitor lock, it will set all threads in `monitorWaiters` to `Runnable` and allow it to reschedule again.

 Lock Manager Detail:

 Lock manager mimic the behaviour of Reentrant lock.
+It should also update the threads who are blocked by `o.wait()`.

 `monitorWaiters` tracks all threads that has received `o.notify()` but waiting for monitor lock.
 `objectWaiters` trackes all threads that waits for `o.notify()`.